Project Performance Assessment

 Horizon's Project Performance Assessment is the third time that MTC has conducted a wide-ranging evaluation of major transportation projects.
 This cycle, the most robust to date, evaluated projects independently using a uniform methodology.

-Central to this analysis was a benefit-cost assessment to quantify the cost-effectiveness of transportation investments for each of the three widely divergent [link to 3.2a.2b Futures Planning]Futures[/link].
+Central to this analysis was a benefit-cost assessment to quantify the cost-effectiveness of transportation investments for each of the three widely divergent Futures.
 The assessment also included the Guiding Principles assessment to determine a project's alignment with key regional goals, as well as an equity assessment to consider the distribution of benefits by income level and geography.

 - Major Projects Update (completed summer 2018)